CanonicalLtd/maas-docs/en/api.md

 Connect the given MAC addresses to this network.

 This endpoint is no longer available.
-Use the 'subnet' endpoint instead.
+Use the \'subnet\' endpoint instead.

 #### `POST /MAAS/api/2.0/networks/{name}/ op=disconnect_macs`

 Disconnect the given MAC addresses from this network.

 This endpoint is no longer available.
-Use the 'subnet' endpoint instead.
+Use the \'subnet\' endpoint instead.

 #### `PUT /MAAS/api/2.0/networks/{name}/`

 Update network definition.

 This endpoint is no longer available.
-Use the 'subnet' endpoint instead.
+Use the \'subnet\' endpoint instead.

 param name